 Who we are

-The Pediatric Innovation Program is a collaboration of Penn State Children’s Hospital, Penn State University and industrial partners.
+The Pediatric Innovation Program is a collaboration of Penn State Health Children’s Hospital, Penn State University and industrial partners.
 The program provides a forum for clinicians, engineers and industry to exchange ideas with the goal of innovating clinically relevant technology for rapid translation into clinical solutions.

 What we do